StackVista/stackstate-docs/configure/logging/linux-logs.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Linux logs

 ## Overview

-In a Linux setup, StackState keeps all log files in the `var/log` subdirectory of the StackState installation directory.
+In a Linux setup, Rancher Observability keeps all log files in the `var/log` subdirectory of the Rancher Observability installation directory.
 By default, this is `/opt/stackstate/var/log`.
 In case of a two-node installation, logs are kept in the `var/log` directory on each node.
-Note that the logs are node-specific - the StackState node keeps StackState related logs and the StackGraph node keeps logs related to StackGraph.
+Note that the logs are node-specific - the Rancher Observability node keeps Rancher Observability related logs and the StackGraph node keeps logs related to StackGraph.

 ## `var/log` details

-Inside `var/log`, there is a subdirectory for each type of logs kept by StackState.
+Inside `var/log`, there is a subdirectory for each type of logs kept by Rancher Observability.
 By default, each subdirectory has a size cap of 2 GB; when exceeded, the oldest files are deleted.
 Example of `var/log` contents:

 ```text
 .: